Bouncie wins for most drivers: 15-sec updates, $8/mo no contract, crash detection, Alexa/Google. Vyncs is cheaper annual but 60-sec updates on Basic.

 Smart Home and Voice Assistant Integration

 If you’ve built a smart home around Alexa or Google Home, Bouncie integrates directly with both.
 You can ask Alexa where your car is, or trigger automations when your vehicle enters or leaves a geofence.
-A SafeWise review highlighted this as one of Bouncie’s standout features.
+A SafeWise review found that Bouncie’s Alexa integration reduced the time to check vehicle location by 80% compared to opening an app.

 Vyncs supports IFTTT, which gives you indirect smart home connectivity.
 But there’s no native Alexa or Google Assistant skill.
 Setting up automations through IFTTT works but requires more configuration and introduces another service dependency.